 Air Fryer Shishito Peppers

-- 4 tbsp mayo or plain greek yogurt
+- 4 tablespoon mayo or plain greek yogurt

-- 1 tsp garlic paste or 1 finely minced garlic
+- 1 teaspoon garlic paste or 1 finely minced garlic

 - salt and pepper